menu

 Productivity at its best: it allows updates to programs, which means they will always be up to date with what makes them operate better.
 This will also benefit your staff because they will not have to deal with system glitches or downtime every two days, allowing them to be more productive and not waste time.

-Patch management will detect outdated software: if your software provider goes out of business or has another issue, this solution will assist you in identifying software that no longer receives patches, allowing you to replace it in a timely way.
+Patch management will detect outdated software.
+If your software provider goes out of business or has another issue, this solution will assist you in identifying software that no longer receives patches, allowing you to replace it in a timely manner.

 We may conclude from the advantages of patch management that the hazards of not employing it are: